jameswhoughton/meals/PLAN.md

 ## Endpoints
 - GET /
+    - redirect to /login if not authed
     - shows current mealplan for the week
     - individual or multiple days can be generated or edited
     - each day can have parameters to generate a meal (e.g. quick/family)
     - typeahead to select meals
     - button to create meal
     - calendar to select week (can select future dates)
+- GET /login
+- GET /register
 - POST /plan/{DATE}
     - save meal for a date
 - GET /meals - meal list page